Blog icon

 Biography

 My primary research areas are vegetation science and remote sensing.
-Using these expertise, I seek to better understand how vegetation changes in its structure and function, and what drives those changes.
-Current research includes prediction of crop yields, nation-wide and global estimation of pasture biomass, and using remote sensing for monitoring vegetation condition.
+Using this expertise, I seek to better understand how vegetation changes in its structure and function, and what drives those changes.
+Current research includes monitoring of bushfire fuel loads and the detection of frost events (and their impact on crops).
+I have also focused on the prediction of crop yields, nation-wide and global estimation of pasture biomass, and using remote sensing for monitoring vegetation condition.

 While at CSIRO, I have developed numerous remote-sensing-based models that quantify the role of vegetation in the water and carbon cycles of Australian landscapes: